Are you ready to buy a home?

 Renting a home

 More and more families are making the decision to live on the economy and rent their temporary homes.
-A 2010 RAND study found that around 32% of families choose to rent a home out.
+A 2010 RAND study found that around 32% of military families choose to rent a home.
 As a military family, you are given your Basic Allowance for Housing (BAH) and advised to find something that you can afford.
 Your BAH should cover your rent, water, electric, and trash costs.
-It is best practice to look for a rental home that is roughly around $300 under your BAH to account for utilities.
+It is best practice to look for a rental home that is roughly $300 under your BAH to account for utilities.

 Tips and tricks for successfully renting: